bukka/php-crypto/docs/cipher.md

 text must be known before encryption resp. decription.
 That makes it unsituable for streams or continuous cipher update.

-The crypting is similar to counter mode as it uses a counter and a randome nonce.
-The nonce is passed as an IV and the default size is 12 bytes.
-The default tag size is 12 bytes.
+Encryption is done using CTR (Counter) mode which means that a supplied nonce and counter is used.
+The nonce is passed as an IV.
+The default tag size is 16 bytes.

 #### `Cipher::MODE_CFB`